A Complete Idiot's Guide to Cuba

 The Cuban Taxi Riders

 Sometimes in Cuba we invent incredible things to earn our daily bread.
-In Cuba there is almost no criminality.
+In Cuba, there is almost no criminality.
 Is very unlikely that you fall into a gangster who will steal or attack you.
 And this is almost impossible if the taxi is official.
 So you can feel completely safe from this point of view.
 But this doesn't mean that taxis bring the best experience.
-They will instead be very friendly, seductive and helpful, but with the aim to gain money.
-And one way to do it is redirect you to any accommodation or service they will find for you.
-Sure, taxi drivers are not all equals.
-Much of them are over correct, but not all of them.
-Making money in Cuba is difficult.
-Don't allow someone to use you to remedy this unfortunate situation.
+Of course, not all of them are the same.
+Some will be professional and correct, but most will try to seduce you with advice and help to get an economic benefit from you, and one of the methods to achieve this is precisely to steer you towards a house or a restaurant that they arrange for you.
+In Cuba, it is difficult to earn money.
+Just avoid letting someone take advantage of you to remedy this unfortunate situation.

 Where to Lodge in Cuba?
 Hotels and Casas Particulares